ameermajeed/ameermajeed.github.io/README.md

 ## Projects
 __Optical Character Recognition for Handwritten Syriac Text:__
-> This project aims to develop an Optical Character Recognition (OCR) model so as to recognize handwritten text of the Syriac language and output them in a digitized format using fine-tuning of the Tesseract-OCR engine’s LSTM pre-trained model on handwritten data.
-And it also seeks to bring forth a dataset that consists of handwritten Syriac sentences, of which were collected from volunteers that are capable of reading and writing in the language.
+> This project aims to develop an Optical Character Recognition (OCR) model so as to recognize handwritten text of the Syriac language and output them in a digitized format using fine-tuning of the Tesseract-OCR engine’s pre-trained model on handwritten data.
+__KHAMIS East Syriac Sentence Dataset:__
+> N/A

 ## Publications
 > N/A